paduchurikowsik/lite-Flutter/README.md

-# lite_swift
+# lite_Sample

 A new Flutter project.
+This is a sample flutter project create to experiment and get hands on exprience with flutter.
+This is simple app with forms to get data from the user.

 ## Getting Started